jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 ## Known Issues

 - If the extension is triggered, and without releasing the Command key, Command+A or Command+Z is pressed, these commands act on the editor.
-- Terms containing non-word must be wrapped in quotes.
+- Terms containing non-word characters must be wrapped in quotes.
 - Syntax characters – i.e. space, `;`, `#`, `/`, etc. – will always be recognized by such, even if wrapped in quotes.
 - Cannot undo changes to text in the panel.
 - The escape key closes the panel on keyup, not keydown, resulting in an apparent lag.